Category: Geosites of Meteora – Pyli Geopark

 The Monastery of All Saints, commonly called Varlaam, is built on an imposing rock, at the northwestern end of the Meteora stone town of Meteora and in close proximity to the Great Meteor and the Monastery of Roussanos.
 Its imposing rock was inhabited for the first time, according to tradition,…

-View moreTypical sights of the settlements of Palaiokarya in Thessaly, in a beautiful landscape surrounded by lush flora, are the double waterfalls of Paleokaria with the single-arched stone bridge dating from the 16th century and jutting out into a rocky narrow, 500m from Kato Palaiokarya.
-The water comes from the small…
+View moreCharacteristic sights of the settlements of Palaiokarya in Thessaly, within a beautiful landscape framed by lush vegetation, are the double waterfall of Palaiokarya with the 10-meter-high single-arch stone bridge dating from the 16th century and emerging from a rocky narrowing, 500 meters from Kato Palaiokarya.
+The stone bridge served the…

-View moreA spectacular mountain stream that begins in the snowy peaks of mountainous Thessaly and is characterized by the combination of wild nature and folk culture throughout its course, the Gropa was traditionally best known as the most difficult mountain road pass in Greece until the tunnel of Gropa that passed…
+View moreA spectacular mountain stream that begins in the snowy peaks of mountainous Thessaly and is distinguished for the marriage of wild nature and folk culture throughout its route, Gropa was traditionally better known as the most difficult mountain road passage in Greece until the Gropa tunnel was built, passing through…

-View moreThe Steno Gorge is located near the village of Athamania, Trikala, next to Gardiki in Aspropotamos, which presents many beauties every season of the year.
-To approach the gorge, the visitor follows the path from the church of the Holy Apostles to the river bed for half an hour and…
+View moreThe Athamania Gorge is located near the village of Athamania (Moutsiara) in Trikala, next to Gardiki in Aspropotamos, an area that presents a beautiful landscape at any time of the year.
+To reach the gorge, the visitor follows the path from the chapel of Agioi Apostoli to the first crossing…

 View moreSEARCH